 For managers, Google Calendar lacks one key aspect: the ability to view and manage your team’s calendars.
 Enter TeamCal, an extension that shows you multiple calendars at once without having to switch between Google Calendar and other tools.
 Using a simple, Gantt-like layout, you can detect planning gaps, avoid overbooking, and schedule working hours and holidays.
 The basic timeline layout lets you view every team member’s tasks and availability with a single click, and because it’s linked to your main Google Calendar, all relevant information pertaining to scheduling is automatically factored in.
 A straightforward, highly visual way to keep track of your team.

 If you’re someone who cringes at clutter and finds it hard to concentrate when your screen isn’t orderly, you may want to download Collapsible Nav.
-Google Calendar’s left sidebar is filled with a jumble of features most of us probably rarely use – when was the last time you clicked on the ‘My Calendars’ pane, for example?
-If you don’t use it, get rid of it – or at least hide it away to free up more space for the parts of your calendar you do actually use.
+Google Calendar’s left sidebar is filled with a jumble of features most of us probably rarely use.
+If you don’t use it, get rid of it—or at least hide it away to free up more space for the parts of your calendar you do actually use.
 This simple extension features a collapse bar that hides the left sidebar, decluttering your main calendars and expanding your view of the things that matter.